zscally/RCGroups-Spy-Scraper/README.md

 Now for those that would rather have a more hands off approach you could setup a deamon, however I will not cover that in this repo.
 I will provide a bash script that will run the script in a infinate loop and sleep for 3 seconds.

-below you would put this in a file called scrapper.sh chmod it to 0777 and execute it like so
+below you would put this in a file called scraper.sh chmod it to 0777 and execute it like so

-`./scrapper.sh &`
+`./scraper.sh &`

 this will put the script in the background.